-Elder Law Carolina provides services including establishing Revocable and Irrevocable Trusts, “smart” financial powers of attorney and advance care directives, counseling on asset preservation for long term care needs, planning for Medicaid and Veterans Aid & Attendance Benefits.
+Elder Law Carolina provides services including establishing Revocable and Irrevocable Trusts, “smart” financial powers of attorney and advance care directives, counseling on asset preservation for long term care needs, and developing strategies for Medicaid eligibility if there is no immediate need.
+We do not offer Crisis Planning services, by this we mean planning when the need for long term care is imminent.

 Understanding Elder Law